vcloudops/stocks_golden_cross_over/readme.md

-Here’s a **complete `README.md`** tailored for your Nifty 50 Golden Cross project with Docker support:

 ---

 # Nifty 50 Golden Cross Tracker

-This project identifies Nifty 50 stocks that are currently **above the golden cross** (50-day SMA crossing above 200-day SMA) and generates a report with CSV, Excel, and PDF charts.
+This project identifies **Nifty 50 stocks that are currently above the golden cross** (50-day SMA crossing above 200-day SMA) and generates reports in CSV, Excel, and PDF formats.

 ---